jorgschonau/jorgschonau.github.io/methodology.md

 >scowl and feel ashamed.
 He was hopelessly in debt to his
 >landlady, and was afraid of meeting her.

-The NRC dictionary evaluate this text like following:
+The NRC dictionary evaluates the text above like following:

 | Word          | Sentiment     |
 | ------------- |:-------------:|